OpenMS/pyopenms-docs/docs/source/reading_raw_ms_data.rst

     MzMLFile().load("test.mzML", exp)

 which will load the content of the "test.mzML" file into the ``exp`` variable of type :py:class:`~.MSExperiment`.
-We can access the raw data and spectra through:
+We can access the raw data and :term:`spectra` through:

 .. code-block:: python

     spectrum_data = exp.getSpectrum(0).get_peaks()
     chromatogram_data = exp.getChromatogram(0).get_peaks()

-Which will allow us to compute on spectra and chromatogram data.
-We can manipulate the spectra in the file for example as follows:
+Which will allow us to compute on :term:`spectra` and :term:`chromatogram` data.
+We can manipulate the :term:`spectra` in the file for example as follows:

 .. code-block:: python